 The truth: According to Vetstreet.com, the American pit bull terrier is one of the top three favorite breeds in 28 states.
 So, the idea that they’re reserved for certain types of people is false.
 There are millions of these dogs in our country, and they’re family pets, therapy dogs and service animals, just like other dogs.
 Any kind of dog can make a great pet.

-Breed-specific legislation (BSL) / Breed-discriminatory legislation
+Breed-specific legislation (BSL)

 Best Friends Animal Society believes all dogs are individuals and deserve a chance for a happy life.

-In fact, one of Best Friends' main initiatives involves working to eliminate breed discrimination.
+In fact, one of Best Friends' main initiatives involves working to eliminate breed restrictions.
 Currently, the dogs and puppies that are the most frequently and unjustly targeted are pit bull terriers.
 The simple truth is that all pit bull terriers are individuals and just as safe and gentle as any other dog.
 Scientific studies have proven it.

-Best Friends is committed to ending breed discrimination and to changing public perception with facts, statistics and stories that illustrate the true nature of these loving canines.
+Best Friends is committed to ending breed restrictions and to changing public perception with facts, statistics and stories that illustrate the true nature of these loving canines.
 Documentary films like The Champions, which chronicles life after the fighting ring for the dogs rescued from the property of football star Michael Vick, are key to telling that story.

 It’s time that the public knows the truth, too.
-The prejudice against pit-bull-terrier-like dogs has led to breed bans and other forms of breed-discriminatory legislation or breed-specific legislation, forcing many people to give up their beloved pets.
+The prejudice against pit-bull-terrier-like dogs has led to breed bans and other forms of breed-specific legislation, forcing many people to give up their beloved pets.
 In America, responsible people should be allowed to love and care for any breed of dog they choose.
 It’s that simple.
 Working together, we can ensure that every loving pet — no matter the breed — receives a loving home.

 Learn more about pitbulls and get involved

 - Learn more about Best Friends’ pit bull terrier initiatives.